model-railroad/tcm/README.md

   make sure that the Google Play account has a PIN to install paid apps (GP does not support a PIN to install free apps, unfortunately).

-Note that this is not a locked Kiosk mode: Anyone with access to the tablet can change anything.
+Note that this is not a locked kiosk mode: Anyone with access to the tablet can change anything.
 Publicly visible devices at the Randall Museum Model Railroad are consequently placed behind a locked glass.

 ### Start at Boot / Home Launcher

-On Android API 21 up to 28 (Android 5/L TO 9/P), the implementation of the "Start at Boot" feature uses the typical Android pattern:
+On Android API 23 up to 28 (Android 6/M to 9/P), the implementation of the "Start at Boot" feature uses the typical Android pattern:

 - A "Boot Receiver" is declared in the app's AndroidManifest to respond to `BOOT_COMPLETED`.